-- Co-Requisite: Capital Markets - This course is a pre-req for other VC courses (Building a VC Investment Thesis and VC Seminar) - It is not recommended that students take both this course and Entrepreneurial Finance as there is a high degree of overlap between these two courses - Corporate Finance: How valuation methods differ for early stage vs. established companies - Strategic Formulation: Competitive analysis - Marketing: How to assess target market, customer acquisition cost, customer lifetime value - Auditing is not allowed for this course.
-The school's policy is that auditing is not allowed when a course is overbid
+- Co-Requisite: Capital Markets - This course is a pre-req for other VC courses (Building a VC Investment Thesis and VC Seminar) - It is not recommended that students take both this course and Entrepreneurial Finance as there is a high degree of overlap between these two courses - Corporate Finance: How valuation methods differ for early stage vs. established companies - Strategic Formulation: Competitive analysis - Marketing: How to assess target market, customer acquisition cost, customer lifetime value - Please do not reach out to OSA or the professor to ask to audit.
+This course tends to be highly overbid and the school's policy is that auditing is not allowed when a course is overbid because there is no equitable way to determine who will be allowed to audit